MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

    - Select Custom password.

-   - Ensure the checkbox that is next to "Users must create a new password at the nest sign- in" is checked.
+   - Ensure the checkbox that is next to "Users must create a new password at the nest sign-in" is checked.

 ![image](https://github.com/user-attachments/assets/9189018c-d06e-4981-95f7-1b65f8b710f7)